Quantile Residual Lifetime Regression for Multivariate Failure Time Data: Simulation studies

 In general, it can be seen from these tables that the estimated regression coefficients appear to be asymptotically unbiased.
 Biases and standard deviations of point estimates decrease as the number of clusters or cluster size increases.
 Their standard errors obtained from FR/CFS/RBS are generally close to the Monte Carlo empirical standard deviation of the estimates.
 The coverage probabilities based on FR/CFS/RBS variance estimators also reasonably approach the nominal level 0.95.

 To be specific, as shown in Supplementary Table S.1 under Scenario 1 with independent survival outcomes, IFR, FR, CFS and RBS variance estimators yield similar results in terms of average estimated standard error as well as coverage probability.
 With stronger dependence among failure time outcomes, corresponding to higher values of Kendall's tau as demonstrated in Table \ref{table: sim1-2} and Table S.2, the IFR estimator is more likely to underestimate standard errors particularly for $\alpha_0$ as the cluster size increases.
 Similar trends can be found across various situations in Scenarios 2-8.
-As shown in Tables \ref{table: sim2}-\ref{table: sim4} and Tables S.3-S.4, the IFR estimator ignores the dependence of correlated failure times, leading to considerably lower ASE than the benchmark MCSD and empirical CP lower than the nominal 95\%.
-The underestimation issue of the IFR estimator becomes more pronounced as the correlation among failure times strengthens, the cluster size increases, or $t_0$ is small.
+As shown in Tables \ref{table: sim2}-\ref{table: sim4} and Tables S.3-S.4, the IFR estimator generally yields considerably lower ASEs than the benchmark MCSDs in most cases, along with the empirical CPs below the nominal 95\%.
+Such an issue becomes more pronounced--iparticularly for coefficients associated with cluster-level covariates--as the correlation among failure times strengthens, the cluster size grows, or $t_0$ is small.
+This underperformance is mainly attributed to the fact that the IFR method utilizes a conventional resampling approach, which treats the data $\{(Y_{ij},\delta_{ij}, \bfX_{ij})\}$ as if they are independent and samples from them with replacement across all $(i,j)$, thereby ignoring the correlation among multivariate failure times.
 It is observed that the performance of the IFR estimator improves as $t_0$ increases, especially when $t_0=2$ in our simulation setups.
 A possible reason for this improvement is that both the values of MCSD and ASE increase as a result of smaller sample sizes under the restricted population where $T_{ij}> t_0$.

 On the other hand, the proposed estimators closely match MCSD and produce reasonable coverage probabilities near the nominal level, highlighting the importance of accounting for within-cluster dependence to ensure accurate variance estimation and reliable inference.
-Results summarized in Supplementary Tables S.3-S.4 demonstrate the outperformance of the proposed marginal method in addressing diverse dependence structures for multivariate failure times even though an independent working model is used.
+Results summarized in Supplementary Tables S.3-S.4 demonstrate the outperformance of the proposed marginal method in accommodating diverse dependence structures for multivariate failure times even though an independent working model is used.
 These promising findings further exhibit a degree of robustness of the method across different types of copula.

 Each of the three variance estimators we proposed has unique advantages.
 The FR estimator provides the best performance but is less computationally efficient, requiring at least 55\% more time than the RBS estimator.
 The CFS estimator stands out for its elegant form and computational efficiency.
 However, the CFS estimator tends to be slightly conservative with higher CP for larger $t_0$, possibly due to bandwidth selection, and becomes inestimable at high quantile level as indicated by the difference quotient in Equation \eqref{eq:fe_est}.
 The RBS estimator is a trade-off between computational efficiency and accuracy, performing well in most scenarios.
 While it falls behind the FR estimator in a few cases, its performance improves with larger sample sizes, making it the most practical choice.